Chaudbrush/Born2beRoot/README.md

 ### Connect to SSH

   - `sudo apt-get install openssh-server`
+  - `sudo systemctl status ssh` or `sudo service sshd status` to check status
   - `sudo vim /etc/ssh/sshd_config`
   - Remove comment from `#Port22` and change it to `Port4242`
   - Recome comment from `#PermitRootLogin` and change it to `PermitRootLogin no`
-  - Two commands to ssh `sudo systemctl restart ssh` and `sudo systemctl status ssh`
+  - `sudo systemctl restart ssh` to restart ssh after the changes

 ---